bucs110fall2023/final-project-team-hagil/README.md

 ## ATP

 Project: Rhythm Game

 Test Case 1: Key reflected while pressed:
 Step 1: Start the game.
 Step 2: Press key “w”, “a”, “s”, “d”, and “space”
 Step 3: A blink of light yellow will be displayed in the pressed key.
 For example if users press "w", the key "w" on the screen gonna turn "yellow" and back to "purple".
 (For mac users, you can hardly watch blinck not our fault)
-Step 4: If the key does't blink could be the keyboard input is in another language Test Case 2: Make sure all the images is shown on the screen:
+Step 4: If the key does't blink could be the keyboard input is in another language

+Test Case 2: Make sure all the images is shown on the screen:
 Step 1: Start the game.
 Step 2: Check the images in these game state. - If users are in the mainloop.
 They should see the screen pictures with "Play" button. - If users are in the gameloop.
 They should see, the image of the following key: “w”, “a”, “s”, “d”, and “space” and a rectangle rounded corner shape between "space" and “w”, “a”, “s”, “d” key which we call it the obstacle taskbar. - If users are in the gameoverloop.
 They should see the score board that compared the minimum hit you should get to win this round, how many correct answers, wrong answer.
 Step 3: If some of the following images don't show up on the screen, it could be the problems with the file path.
 Because the file path for images are different between window, Mac, and linux

 Test Case 3: Checking features in the mainloop:
 Step 1: Start the game
 Step 2: The game will automatically get into the mainloop first Step 3: To check the features in the mainloop.
-Users should be able to click anywhere in the main screen which will help them to get to the next state: "menuloop()".
+Users should be able to click anywhere in the main screen which will help them to get to the next state: "gameloop()".
 Step 4: Verify that the feature working correctly.

-Test Case 4: Checking features :
+Test Case 4: Make sure the music comes out:
-Step 1:
-Step 2: The game will automatically get into the mainloop first.
-Click the "Play" button to get to the : "menuloop()".
-Step 3: In the menuloop(). users should be able to see the image of disc with some name of the song beneath it Step 4: Users choose wanted song to get to the next state gameloop() Step 5: Verify that the feature is working
+Step 1: Start the game by clicking anywhere in the main screen Step 2: Once you get in, wait for the 3 seconds countdown.
+Step 3: A random song will come out and the song length will be differ by song

 Test Case 5: Checking features in the gameloop:
 Step 1: Start the game
-Step 2: After users are able to go through the mainloop and menuloop.
-Users get to the gameloop Step 3: In the gameloop().
-First, users will be notified the number of hit users have to get to win the game based on the song they choose.
-Then when the song started, a line of key: "w", "s", "a", "d" will appear randomly and wait for the players finish.
-If the users answers are correct, the key will turn yellow, if the answers are wrong, the key will appear red.
-Users can hit "space" key to change to the next combo.
-However, the number of correct and wrong answers in the previous key is still saved to calculate the score.
-Step 4: The game will end when the song stopped with the current score they got
- Step 5
+Step 2: The combos that you have to complete to win, will differ from every song base on the song length Step 3: Once you complete all combos and win, you should wait until the song ends to go to the "gameoverloop()" Step 4: You will lose when you didn't finish all assigned combos until the song ends or miss more than 20 combos.
+You will automatically move to "gameoverloop()"
+Step 5: After you move to "gameoverloop()" once you win or lose, you can click home to go back to the main screen or click return to start the game again

                 - If users are in the mainloop.
-                - If users are in the menuloop.
-Users should see the image of a disc and the name of songs below it.
-Users will be choose which song they want to play with the game and then get transfer to the gameloop.
                 - If users are in the gameloop, you should see, the image of the following key: “w”, “a”, “s”, “d”, and “space” and a rectangle rounded corner shape between "space" and “w”, “a”, “s”, “d” key.
 We call it the obstacle taskbar.
                 - If users are in the gameoverloop.
 You should see the score board that compared the minimum hit you should get to win this round, how many correct answers, wrong answers you get and the number of time you hit "space" to reset those key and move to the next one